Video and Vision Processing Suite Intel® FPGA IP User Guide

 Cache size Result Warnings

-The console output indicates you have exceeded the maximum compression of 2:1 and therefore the hardware does not support it.
+The console output indicates the transform exceeds the maximum compression of 2:1 and therefore the output image quality is not guaranteed.